Deinacrida parva: Conservation

+Under the New Zealand Threat Classification System, as of 2022 the species is listed as "Nationally Vulnerable" with the qualifiers of "Data Poor: Size" and "Data Poor: Trend".

 Populations in some parts have declined to a few individuals.
 Many of the die-offs have been in the large populations close to Kaikoura.
 Even though there has been a die off the population is considered to be stable.

 A major reason for decline is likely due to habitat clearance and predation by pests.
 The changes in the natural habitat of D. parva has affected the chances of future survival in many of the smaller recorded populations.
 Many of their original habitats have been cleared for pasture.
 The die-offs could be associated with the Gordian worm parasite.
 But the full impact of the parasite is unknown and still requires further research.
 D. parva that become hosts for the Gordian worm parasite have been shown to have lowered reproductive capabilities.

 Further population surveys and full distribution research needs to be conducted for further information.
 Although that has been difficult due to low population numbers, thick vegetation and uneven grounds.
 Searching for these weta in the fallen logs (where they are most likely to be found) also damages and degrades the logs quicker and leaves less available habitats for them.
 It has been proposed that they should be bred and then released on predator-free islands.
 Mainland habitat management has also been suggested as a conservation plan.